otammato/Ansible_Terraform/README.md

 <br><br>

-### 8. Create ansible.cfg file and specify the location of your rsa key
+### 8. Create an ansible.cfg file and specify the location of your rsa key
 <br>

 ```